In This Article

 One of the weirdest debates I've ever had over mimosas at brunch involved the age-old haircare question: How often you should really wash your hair?
 We all had different answers and were convinced that whatever we learned was the right way.
 When I took the conversation over to my beauty friends, it got even more confusing, as everyone has been told one thing or another about what exactly to do when it comes to washing your hair every day.

-We're learning more and more that if you want healthy hair, you must take care of your scalp.
+We're learning more and more that if you want healthy hair (not to mention hair that can go longer between rinses), you must take care of your scalp.
 To make sure your scalp is getting the moisture and nutrients it needs, he explains that you must curate your own cocktail of hair products.

 "The key to getting clean hair is to find the right combination of shampoo, conditioner, and product for your hair," he says.
 "Almost all shampoos and conditioners are labeled with guides for which texture it is best for.
 You can also try adding powders and dry shampoos to your arsenal if you don't want to wash every day.
 Experiment with how long you can personally go without washing and see what you feel is best."

-We're all about this method of finding your own preference when it comes to washing your hair.
+Research states that how often you wash your hair ultimately comes down to length, culture, sex, social pressures, economics, and more, making it highly subjective.
+And we couldn't agree more.
+We're all about the method of finding your own preference when it comes to washing your hair.
 So you go on and do you.